iximiuz/labctl/README.md

 ### Using IDE (VSCode, JetBrains, etc) to access playgrounds

-You can use the **SSH proxy mode** to access playgrounds from your IDEs:
+You can use the **SSH proxy mode** to access playgrounds from your IDE:

 ```sh
 labctl ssh-proxy <playground-id>